 Irregardless’ ambiance is infused by the expressive paintings of noted NC artist Kyle Highsmith, which are on permanent display on the Cafe’s dining room walls.
 The vibrant paintings capture local landmarks, such as the piers and fishing boats on NC’s coast – intensifying familiar images and engaging viewers.

-Recently quoted by The Walter Magazine, Kyle and Irregardless’ owner Arthur Gordon have a special relationship that spans decades.
+Quoted by The Walter Magazine, Kyle and Irregardless’ owner Arthur Gordon have a special relationship that spans decades.
 With his wife Gerry, the Highsmiths have been regular diners at the Cafe almost since the Cafe opened!

 The Walter quotes Kyle that dining regularly for decades has “turned into a wonderful friendship…the restaurant is a very unique place to eat, for the food, for the atmosphere and for a very special kind of charm.”

 Highsmith’s paintings are well known to Raleigh audiences, and are much loved for their vibrant and tropical color.
 Highsmith paints on location and frequently travels to picturesque local spots and sites like Paris and the South of France, the North Carolina coast and Key West.
 His oil paintings feature daily life with architecture prominently featured in many of his paintings.
 This feature is a reminder of Kyle’s original academic training in architecture and his love of forms and light reflecting from the shapes we see in daylight.